LAST UPDATED – 2/26/24 – London Travel Guide

 Travel Immunizations

 Before you leave for your trip to London, you need to make sure you have all of the proper vaccinations.
 Not only to protect yourself but to protect others.
-If you have questions on what immunizations you will need and what to look out for when you go to get them, below are some general guidelines I can pass on to you from experience.
+You may have questions on what immunizations you need and what to look out for when getting them.
+If you do, I have included some general guidelines I can pass on to you from my experience below.

 - Most specialized travel clinics will not accept insurance so you will have to pay for your travel consultation and immunizations and then request reimbursement from your insurance company later.